Brian Cashman said Gary Sanchez will begin a rehab assignment on Tuesday with Triple-A Scraton/Wilkes-Barre, according to Brian Hoch of MLB.com.

-Manager Joe Girardi said Sanchez has been catching five or six inning "games" with a pitching machine during his time on the disabled list and that he is progressing from the injury.
+Manager Joe Girardi said Sanchez said last week that Sanchez has been catching five or six inning "games" with a pitching machine during his time on the disabled list and that he is progressing from the injury.

 The 24-year-old catcher had one home run and two RBIs in four games this season before he was injured taking a swing against the Orioles on April 8.